tworkman08/split-flap/README.md

     - How many characters/lines are in the textbox for text
     - Add newline button (as typing `\n` is a pain on a mobile keyboard)
 - Message Scheduling
   - Ability to send a message and display it at a later date.
+  - Options for when a scheduled message being shown
-If the clock was in another mode such as `Clock` mode, it will show the message for a duration, then return to that mode
+    - If the clock was in another mode, such as `Clock` mode, it will show the message for a duration (changable via updating `scheduledMessageDisplayTimeMillis` in `ESPMaster.ino`), then return to that mode afterwards
+    - A checkbox on the UI is presented ("Show Indefinitely") that when checked, will show a message and leave it on the display
 - Arduino OTA
   - Over the Air updates to the display
 - Updated `README.md` to add scenarios of problems encountered

 Also the code has been refactored to try facilitate easier development:

 - Changed serial prints to one central location so don't have to declare serial enable checks when a new one is required
 - Renamed files and functions
 - Ping endpoint